Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Proofs of Main Results

+where $C$ denotes the terms inside the brackets in the first step.
 Now since the summation over $k\in[K]$ for the $C_Q$ in \eqref{CQ} is dominated by its first $K^*$ terms, we can lower bound this summation to the sum of the first $K^*$ terms.
-Now, since $n_k\asymp n$ for $k\leq K^*$, we can apply \eqref{int log g} and \eqref{CQ <K0} to obtain
+Similarly as we derived a lower bound of $C_Q$ as in \eqref{lower CQ}, we